Graph Filters for Signal Processing and Machine Learning on Graphs: Spectral Analysis

-While in the previous section we discussed the graph convolutional filter in the vertex domain, we now shift attention to the graph spectral domain.
-The latter allows us to characterize the filter frequency response in a way akin to conventional convolutional filtering.
+{While in the previous section we discussed the graph convolutional filter in the vertex domain, we now shift attention to the graph spectral domain to characterize the frequency response of these filters.
+This frequency response is key to interpreting the filter behavior, and it facilitates design when we want to achieve a desired spectral response, as we detail in Sec.~\ref{sec:filterDesign}.}